paperzain/paperzain/README.md

 ## 👋 Hi, I am Zain

 A fresh Cyber Security graduate from Air University, Islamabad.
-My core interest lies in defending digital environments, monitoring threats, analysing incidents, and proactively mitigating security vulnerabilities across complex systems.

 ## 🚀 Expertise

 I am an entry-level SOC Analyst with hands-on experience in security monitoring, log analysis, and incident detection using SIEM platforms such as Wazuh, Splunk, IBM QRadar, Microsoft Sentinel, ELK Stack, and Google Chronicle.
-I have analyzed Windows Event Logs and network traffic using Wireshark, Suricata, and Snort, and performed vulnerability assessments with Nessus, OpenVAS, Nmap, and Nikto.
-Alongside my technical career, I am a Contemporary Multimedia Artist, with experience as a remote columnist for renowned newspapers and International publications..
+Alongside my technical career, I am a Contemporary Multimedia Artist, with experience as a remote columnist for renowned newspapers and International publications.
 Through my writing, contemporary art, and photography, I explore domains of technology, philosophy, religion, psychology and literature, where I blend analytical insight with creative expression.

 ### 💻 Tech Stack